Knowing the dyslexia strategies that help your child learn best is vital, especially if you are homeschooling.

 I tend to do little in spot spelling questions that we've done that morning.
 If they can remember the word we give it a tick.
 If they need to go back to the book for a refresher then so be it.
 We will do the same words every day for a week.
 Then move on.
 At the end of the month I will go over all words again.
 Those they can't remember move on to the next month.

-~ Claire, Courageous Homeschooling Facebook Group
+~ Claire, The Courageous Homeschooling Handbook Homeschool Help

-Educate yourself on how to teach letters, phonics, math etc to your child.
+Educate yourself on how to teach letters, phonics, math etc. to your child.
 For our gang visual learning has been the ticket.

-~ Suzanne, Courageous Homeschooling Facebook Group
+~ Suzanne, The Courageous Homeschooling Handbook Homeschool Help

-My son is brilliant in many ways but struggles mightily with reading but holy smokes we discovered Audible audio books and he is in heaven...
+My son is brilliant in many ways but struggles mightily with reading but holy smokes we discovered audio books and he is in heaven...

 I was first inspired by a lady I met who is also a vet and was homeschooled as a child.
 She had severe dyslexia and did not read until around age 11.
 She said she listened to EVERYTHING on tape.
 She was exposed to kid stories but also the great literature and history in this way.

-~ Michelle, Courageous Homeschooling Facebook Group
+~ Michelle, The Courageous Homeschooling Handbook Homeschool Help

 You will many more ideas for teaching your child here, including a site where you can get fee audio books, as well as recommendations for the best websites.